rubyaustralia/rubyconfau-2014-cfp/talk-jack_watson_hamblin-building_for_ios_and_osx_with_ruby_rubymotion_is_awesome/README.md

-# Building for iOS with Ruby (RubyMotion is Awesome!)
+# Building for iOS and OS X with Ruby (RubyMotion is Awesome!)

 The world of developing iOS and OS X applications can be a scary one.
 Objective-C is a bizzare looking language for most Ruby developers, Xcode is a complex tool and learning to use all the parts you need can be really hard, and then there is the frameworks...
 THERE IS SO MANY OF THEM!